thomad74/cmpsc-302-website-thomad74/pages/blog.md

 ---
 layout: blog
-title: Previous Shows
+title: More Information
 permalink: /blog
 section: blog
 intro_paragraph: >
-  Welcome to the page that contains all of our previous shows that we recorded!
-  You can click the links at the bottom to be redirected to a Google Drive folder that contains all of our shows for people to listen to over and over again.
+  Welcome to the page that contains more information about our show.
+If you click on the links, you can find a Google Drive folder with all previous episodes, learn more about the hosts, learn more about the show, and see a picture of the hosts.
 ---